schneems/implement_ruby_hash_syntax_with_parslet_example/README.md

 ## Repeated rules

+We'll take a break from transformers and go back to our hash grammar.
 At this point we can parse a single key/value pair, but what about multiple pairs?
 Here's a test:

 ```ruby
 def test_parses_multiple_key_value_pairs